 Modern Katana Use: From Martial Arts to Collectible Art

-Centuries after its invention, the katana is still one of the most admired swords in the world.
-But today, it's not just used in battle.
-From martial arts schools to cosplay events, and from private collections to home decoration, the katana continues to evolve.
+Centuries after its invention, the katana remains one of the most admired swords in the world.
+But in 2025, it's not just used in battle.
+From martial arts schools to cosplay events, and from private collections to home decoration, the katana continues to evolve and find new relevance in modern culture.

 This article explores how people use katanas today, what types exist, and how to choose the right one — whether you're a martial artist, collector, or just a fan of Japanese culture.